lashleigh/nomads/README.md

 ## About
 You'll want to edit the about page heavily.
-It is currently hard coded html all of which is located at /app/views/home/about.html.erb
+It is currently hard coded html all of which is located at `app/views/home/about.html.erb`

+# Ready to deploy
+This should have been enough to get you in a deployable state.
+I'll take you through deploying the app to heroku now.

+ heroku create

 ## TODO